tuangatech/RL-Projects/Gomoku/README.md

 > - The output of the network is a vector of **Q-values**, one for each of the 36 positions on the board.
 > - Some positions on the board may already be occupied, making them illegal moves.
 To handle this, mask illegal moves by setting their Q-values to −∞ before selecting an action.
 This ensures the agent never chooses an invalid position.
 > - During **training**, use an **epsilon-greedy** policy to balance exploration and exploitation.
 During **evaluation**, select the action with the highest Q-value after masking illegal moves.
+> - **Dueling DQN** architect is an excellent choice for Gomoku because it separates the estimation of state values (V(s)) and action advantages (A(s, a)).
+This helps the agent prioritize actions that improve the overall state value, even when the immediate rewards are sparse.

 ### 4. Stable Training Practices